infila/JCSwiftUIWedgets/README.md

 ## Introduction

-Here are three frameworks for junior developers.
-They can help you increase development efficiency and write more standardized, maintainable code.:
+JCFramework contains three frameworks for junior developers.
+They can help you increase development efficiency and write more standardized, maintainable code.

 [JCSwiftCommon](https://github.com/infila/JCSwiftCommon): for extensions, some common function, and a lightweight local storage tool based on file system IO.